BrianHGrant/hacko-er-postgis-docker/README.md

 # Hack Oregon Emergency Response PostGIS Docker Image

-This repo can be used to spin up a docker container for the PostGIS database used by the Hack Oregon 2017 Emergency Response team.
+This is source code for docker image available [here](https://hub.docker.com/r/brianhgrant/ho-emergency_db/) and can be used to build the docker container for the PostGIS database used by the Hack Oregon 2017 Emergency Response team.

-## Setup
+## To Build

 Fork and clone repo locally